Listening Skills: The Underrated Soft Skill That Builds Strong Careers

 5. Lack of interest or connection

-We know that not all conversations are interesting, a few are boring, and sometimes don’t feel like listening, but remember the person wants to be heard.
+Not all conversations are interesting, but remember: the person still wants to be heard.

 The encouraging part is that these barriers aren’t permanent — with a few simple habits, anyone can become a better listener.